Exquisite combination of what Montenegro is all about – sea and mountain experience in one breath!

-12. North Gate
+12. North (River) Gate

-When you enter the Old Town, you’ll step on the main town square, which is Arms Square (2), with the Town Clock Tower (3) which dates back from 1602.
+Our walking tour Kotor starts in the front of the main gate (1).
+When we enter the Old Town, first we’ll step on the main town square better known as the Arms Square (2), recognized by a Town Clock Tower (3) which dates back from 1602.
 By the tower facade there is a pyramidal pillar, a pillory, a testimony of the moral as well as legal norms respected in the town.

 Town Clock Tower

 On your way to Flower Square (4), we pass beautiful baroque architecture which reflect in monumental palaces of families Bizanti and Beskuća (5), followed by the great story and legends about those noble residents.
 Near the most beautiful palace in Kotor – Pima we find the true diamond of this town - Cathedral of St Tryphon (6), built in honor of the St Tryphon, patron and protector of the city, on the same place where older church, dedicated to the same saint existed from 809.